michelkana/lendingclub/CS109aLendingClub_Models.md

 ![png](CS109aLendingClub_Models_files/CS109aLendingClub_Models_165_0.png)

 Some models were also evaluated on a scaled version of the data (with features standardized with zero mean and standard deviation 1).
-The results below show that standardizing the data did not improve the prediction accuracy.
+The results show us that standardizing the data did not improve the prediction accuracy.

 ### Random Forest Classifier is the best performer

-The benchmark perform
+Although Multinomial Bayes Classifier had the best F1 score, the RandomForestClassifier beat all models when looking at classification accuracy and ROC-AUC score.

 **Threshold tuning**

 It is more flexible to predict probabilities of a loan belonging to each class rather than predicting classes directly.
 Probabilities may be interpreted using different thresholds that allow us to trade-off concerns in the errors made by the model, such as the number of false negatives which outweighs the cost of false positives.
+It can be expensive to end up investing in a loan that will fail although the model predicted success.
 We will use ROC Curves and Precision-Recall curves as diagnostic tools.